tldraw/tldraw/apps/examples/src/examples/multiplayer-demo/README.md

 ---

 The `useMultiplayerDemo` hook can be used to quickly prototype multiplayer experiences in tldraw, although rooms will be deleted after one day.
+Note that the board below is shared with all visitors to this page.